 The Clean Air Act (CAA) regulates air pollution.
 It includes national emission standards for new stationary sources within particular industrial categories.
 It also includes national emission standards, which are designed to control the emissions of particular hazardous air pollutants (HAPs).
-Furniture manufacturing and refinishing facilities generate some HAPs such as VOCs in organic solvents.
+Textile facilities generate some HAPs such as volatile organic compounds in organic solvents.
 The CAA also seeks to prevent the accidental release of certain hazardous chemicals and to minimize the consequences of such releases.